boanlab/SentryFlow/contribution/README.md

 The source code for SentryFlow will be located in `/home/vagrant/sentryflow` within the virtual environment, and this directory will also be synchronized with the current work directory on the host machine.

-After making modifications to the source code of SentryFlow, you can build the changes by moving to the `/sentryflow` directory and running the Makefile.
+After making modifications to the source code of SentryFlow, you can build the changes by moving to the `sentryflow` directory and running the Makefile.

 ```
 make build